A Modern Guide to Thinking, Fast and Slow

 Replications & Reliability

-- Malmendier & Tate's finding that mergers undertaken by highly optimistic CEOs resulted in more negative market reactions has no direct follow-ups; however, a 2022 meta-analysis found that CEO overconfidence is on average slightly beneficial for firm performance, partly because it drives bolder, higher-variance strategies that sometimes pay off.
+- The finding that mergers undertaken by highly optimistic CEOs resulted in more negative market reactions Malmendier & Tate, 2007 has no direct follow-ups; however, a recent meta-analysis found that CEO overconfidence is on average slightly beneficial for firm performance, partly because it drives bolder, higher-variance strategies that sometimes pay off (Burkhard et al., 2022).

-- The Duke CFO survey showing that CFOs had no ability to predict the market is robust.
-A 2024 follow-up that looked at 28,400 S&P 500 return forecasts reached the same conclusion.
+- The Duke CFO survey showing that CFOs had no ability to predict the market is robust: it leverages a large 10-year (40-quarter) panel of 13,300+ forecasts (Ben-David et al., originally published in 2010).
+A follow-up that looked at 28,400 S&P 500 return forecasts reached the same conclusion Ben-David et al., 2024.

-- The claim that the Royal Dutch Shell geologists became less overconfident in their assessments of possible drilling sites after learning about multiple past cases comes a study by from Russo & Schoemaker, 1992.
+- The claim that the Royal Dutch Shell geologists became less overconfident in their assessments of possible drilling sites after learning about multiple past cases comes a 1992 study (Russo & Schoemaker, 1992).
 While it's not a randomized controlled trial, it’s credible field evidence of case-based training helping to reduce overconfidence.
-A 2024 study showed that calibration training helped reduce the bias of intelligence analysts, though the training did not rely on case studies.
+A more recent study showed that calibration training helped reduce the bias of intelligence analysts, though the training did not rely on case studies (2024 study).

 Recommendation